Kalkatungu: History

 The first Europeans to visit the area were explorers Burke and Wills, who crossed the Cloncurry River in 1861.
 Though their journals make no mention of the tribe, their passing through is said to have been recorded in Kalkatungu oral history, and in their language they coined the term walpala (from "white feller") to denote Europeans.
 Three parties sent out to search for Burke and Wills, led respectively by John McKinlay, William Landsborough, and Frederick Walker, passed through the general area, and Walker, former commander of the Dawson native police, shot 12 natives dead, while wounding several more, just to the north east of Kalkatungu territory.

 Edward Palmer, described by George Phillips as "one of that brave band of pioneer squatters who in the early sixties swept across North Queensland with their flocks and herds, settling, as if by magic, great tracts of hitherto unoccupied country", settled on the edge of Kalkatungu country in 1864, at Conobie, on the western bank of the Cloncurry River.
-Decades later, he described them as a peculiar people of which little was known.
+Decades later, he described them as a peculiar people of whom little was known.
 Palmer was critical of the use of native police, and interested in indigenous tribes.
 His station lands did not cover any Kalkatungu sacred sites, he did not object to their presence in the vicinity, and found no problem in his relations with the Kalkatungu.
 He tried to learn their language.
 Ernest Henry arrived in 1866, discovering, with the assistance of Kalkatungu guides, copper deposits the following year, and founded the Great Australia Mine.
 He successfully enlisted some Kalkatungu people to work one of these mines.
 A short attempt at settlement by W. and T. Brown at Bridgewater in 1874 experienced, like Palmer, no difficulties with the indigenous owners of the land.

 The Scottish settler Alexander Kennedy then took up land in the area in 1877.
 He had managed, since his arrival in 1861, to accumulate land holdings of some 4800 sqmi, holding 60,000 cattle, and established himself in a residence he built, called Buckingham Downs.
 Kennedy is thought to have begun the troubles with the native peoples of the area by instigating murderous assaults on the Kalkatung.
 Iain Davidson describes him as "the man who led the destruction of the tribes of North West Central Queensland".

 The traditional white heroic narrative version of what then occurred drew on the account provided by Wilmot Hudson Fysh in 1933.
 According to this version, the Kalkatungu were by nature a hostile and bellicose tribe, exceptionally brave with "primitive" military cunning and guerilla-like tactics of strategic withdrawals to the mountains to evade reprisals for their savagery, who were vanquished and broken after a last stand against men like Kennedy who triumphed heroically in pursuing the moral and economic progress of Queensland.